-The Quantock Foodbank, a vital lifeline for families in need, now has a fully electric vehicle to deliver groceries to local villages.
-The van, which has integrated solar panels, ensures fresh, nutritious food can be delivered to vulnerable people in an environmentally friendly way.
-The £80,000 cost of the truck was funded from local donations, sponsorship and small grants.
+The Quantock Foodbank, a vital lifeline for families in need now, has a fully electric vehicle to deliver groceries to local villages.
+The van, which has integrated solar panels, ensures fresh food can be transported in an environmentally friendly way.
+It will also collect donations, thus cutting the number of journeys made.
+The £80,000 cost of the truck, was funded from local donations, sponsorship and small grants.